MAKEUP PRODUCTS (NON-PERMANENT)

 21305

-While most chemicals in beauty products and cosmetics pose minimal or no threat, some have been linked to serious health problems, including cancer, and neurological harm.
-Cosmetic chemicals enter a person's body through internal use, the skin, and inhalation, and cause the same problems as food chemicals, per this site.
+Although most chemicals in beauty products and cosmetics present slight or no danger, dozens have been linked to considerable medical conditions, including cancer, reproductive and neurological harm, and developmental delays.
+Chemicals in cosmetics invade a person's body through internal use, the skin, and inhalation, and lead to similar problems as food chemicals, per this site.

-Chemicals and contaminants associated with cancer can be found in food, water, and several other commonly used products.
-However, no area of consumer products is accountable to less government direction than cosmetics and other personal products, including Little Luxuries Lip Nectar.
-While most of the chemicals and contaminants in cosmetics and personal care products most likely pose little risk, exposure to some is associated with serious health disorders, such as cancer.
+Chemicals associated with cancer can be found in water, food, and various other common goods.
+Yet, no group of consumer goods is subject to less government management than cosmetics, including Little Luxuries Lip Nectar.
+Though many of the chemicals and contaminants in cosmetics almost certainly pose very little risk, subjection to some is associated with significant health conditions, including cancer.